 Having all of my tour-guiding buddies in town has me nostalgic for my own days of guiding.
 For several years, I split my time in Europe between writing guidebooks and guiding our Best of Eastern Europe and Best of the Adriatic tours.
 About ten years ago, I realized I didn’t have time for both.
 I went all-in with the writing, and “retired” from guiding.

 People sometimes ask me how to be a Rick Steves tour guide.
 The answer: Be a passionate traveler…then do it with 26 people in tow.
 Guiding is hard work.
 It’s fun and rewarding.
 But most of the time, it hardly qualifies as “glamorous.”
-Every tour guide collects funny anecdotes about those little serendipities — good and bad — that befall them and their tour members as they travel around Europe.
+Every tour guide collects funny anecdotes about those little serendipities — good and bad — that befall them and their tour members.
 Here’s my own collection of warts-and-all stories that, if nothing else, might give you a little empathy for your guide.

 We’ve been doing this for years, and it’s fun to look back on the history we share as members of the same guiding family.